 Read the full Purple Hybrid Premier 4″ review

-The Purple Hybrid Premier 4" is a perfect choice if you are a side sleeper, are looking for a long-term investment, and are a hot sleeper.
-Get the best deal on your new Purple mattress, plus get a free pillow when you click the button below.
+The Purple Hybrid Premier is a perfect choice if you are a side sleeper, are looking for a long-term investment, and are a hot sleeper.
+Get free sheets and a pillow when you use our coupon.

 The previous four mattresses feature more modern, innovative designs, but what about those sleepers who prefer a more traditional innerspring mattress?
 That is why I added the WinkBed Softer mattress to this list; it features two sets of steel coils and a plush pillow top similar to what one would find in a luxury hotel.